 The chart below shows the RSI indicator applied on the Apple shares chart.

 Bollinger Bands is an indicator that is derived from moving averages and standard deviation.
 The middle line of the indicator is the moving average of a certain period while the upper and lower line are the standard deviations.
-In most cases, the moving average used is usually 20 while the standard deviation is 0.2.
+In most cases, the moving average used is usually 20 while the standard deviation is 2 (with 0 offset).

 Bollinger Bands are mostly used in trend following strategy.
 In most cases, during an uptrend, the price usually remains between the middle and upper lines of the indicator.
 Therefore, the idea is to buy so long as the price is between these two lines.